teklynk/pastebin/readme.md

    ```

 ## Notes
+- On first run, the app will generated a `ENCRYPTION_KEY` and save it to the `.env` if it does not already exist.
+Fernet key must be 32 url-safe base64-encoded bytes.

-- If running locally, ensure `.env` is present and configured.
+- If running locally, ensure `.env` is present and configured. `ENCRYPTION_KEY` key must be 32 url-safe base64-encoded bytes.
 - If using Docker, configure environment variables in `docker-compose.yml`.
+Do not use the `.env` file with docker.
+The `.env` is only needed when running the app locally with `python3 python_paste.py`.
 - Pastes older than 90 days are deleted automatically on app startup.
   To disable this, comment out `delete_old_pastes()` in `python_paste.py`.
 - The app is designed to work behind a reverse proxy (e.g., Nginx, Cloudflare) and supports real client IP detection.